 Gluten free pie crust that lets you update your favorite pie recipe.

-Combine flour blend, sugar, xanthan gum and salt in large bowl.
+Combine flour blend, sugar, xanthan gum and salt in bowl.
 Cut in butter and shortening with pastry blender or fork until mixture resembles coarse crumbs.

 Dietary Fiber: 1g

 I don't have any apple cider vinegar, do I need it?
 Can I use something else in it's place?

 Mallory: As an executive chef for a charter & all-inclusive (K-12) public school in NE Maine, it was hard coming up with a GF pie crust recipe I can use for everyone to enjoy, not just those who have specialty diets.
 THIS pie crust recipe is the best out of dozens I've tried.I did have to add 2 dry ounces of white rice flour to the mix because it was a bit wet, and I did use LOL unsalted butter rather than shortening, but other than those changes, the recipe is PERFECT.
 Yes, docking does help :) THANK YOU for an amazing recipe!
 P.S. left over/broken crust crumbs makes a delicious streusel topping base!

 Excellent pie crust!
 I gave this recipe to my mother, who has Celiac Disease (the real deal, not the Dr. Oz kind!) and it is better than any traditional pie crust.
 She used King Arthur brand all-purpose GF baking mix.